spiffe/helm-charts-hardened/examples/nested/README.md

 There are multiple ways of configuring the chart depending on what you want to use nesting for.

-## Diagram for nesting across Kubernetes clusters:
+## Nesting across Kubernetes clusters:
 ![Multiple Kubernetes Cluster](./multicluster.png)

-## Diagram using nesting within a Kubernetes cluster:
+## Nesting within a Kubernetes cluster:
 ![Single Hardened](./singlehardened.png)